getdunne/synthedit-modules/KarplusStrongDelay/README.md

 Following the original [Karplus-Strong algorithm definition](https://ccrma.stanford.edu/~jos/pasp/Karplus_Strong_Algorithm.html), this module adds a simple two-sample moving-average filter to the feedback path of the delay-line.
 More sophisticated filters could be substituted for different sounds.

+The SynthEdit project file *KSexample.se1* illustrates how to make a complete monophonic Karplus-Strong synthesizer.
+(Thanks to [Ian Webster](https://www.facebook.com/Krakli) for the first version.)